 “Permitted use”: Any use allowed in a land use zoning district and subject to the provisions applicable to that district.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Person”: Any individual, firm, copartnership, joint venture, association, social club, fraternal organization, company, joint stock association, corporation, estate, trust, organization, business, business trust, public agency, school district, State of Nevada, and its political subdivisions or instrumentalities, receiver, syndicate or any group or combination thereof, acting as a unit, including any trustee, receiver or assignee.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

+“Physical map revisions (PMR)”: A reprinted NFIP map incorporating changes to floodplains, floodways, or flood elevations.
+Because of the time and cost involved to change, reprint, and redistribute an NFIP map, a PMR is usually processed when a revision reflects large scope changes.
+Moved to Article 5: Floodplain Management

 “Planned development (PD)”: A type of development characterized by comprehensive planning for the project as a whole, clustering of structures to preserve usable open space and other natural features, and a mixture of housing types within the prescribed densities.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Portable freestanding sandwich or “A-frame” type sign”: A sign that is designed to be moveable and is not structurally attached to the ground, a building, a structure or any other sign.
-Such sign may or may not be in the configuration of an “A.” (Ord.
-763, 1996; Ord.
-386, 1981)
+Such sign may or may not be in the configuration of an “A.” Moved to 1.14 (see signs)

 “Political sign”: A sign designed for the purpose of advertising support of or opposition to a candidate or proposition at a public election.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

+“Ponding hazard”: A flood hazard that occurs in flat areas when there are depressions in the ground that collect "ponds" of water.
+The ponding hazard is represented by the zone designation AH on the FIRM.
+Moved to Article 5: Floodplain Management

 “Post-FIRM Construction”: Construction or substantial improvement that started on or after the effective date of the initial Flood Insurance Rate Map (FIRM) of the community or after March 28, 1980, whichever is later.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Predeveloped adjacent grade”: The natural elevation of ground surface prior to construction next to the proposed walls of a structure.
-(Ord.
-801, 1998)
+Moved to Article 5: Floodplain Management

 “Pre-FIRM Construction”: Construction or substantial improvement which started on or before March 28, 1980 or before the effective date of the initial Flood Insurance Rate Map (FIRM) of the community, whichever is later.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Pre-lease sign”: A sign placed upon real property advertise the availability of lease space for an unconstructed building or development site.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Principal use”: The primary or predominant use of any parcel, building or structure.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Processing facility”: A building or enclosed space used for the collection and processing of recyclable materials to prepare for either efficient shipment, or to an end-user’s specifications by such means as baling, briquetting, compacting, flattening, grinding, crushing, mechanical sorting, shredding, cleaning and remanufacturing.
 Processing facilities include the following:

 a.
 “Light processing facility”: Occupies an area of under 45,000 square feet of collection, processing and storage area, and averages two outbound truck shipments per day.
 Light processing facilities are limited to baling, briquetting, crushing, compacting, grinding, shredding and sorting of source separated recyclable materials sufficient to qualify as a certified processing facility.
 A light processing facility shall not shred, compact, or bale ferrous metals other than food and beverage containers.
+Moved to 1.13

 b.
 “Heavy processing facility”: Any processing facility other than a light-processing facility.
-(Ord.
-763, 1996)
+Moved to 1.13